dstackai/dstack/README.md

 Region name:
 ```

-The configuration will be stored in `~/.dstack/config.yaml`.
+The configuration is stored in `~/.dstack/config.yaml`.

 That's it.
 Now you can use dstack on your machine.